MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-deployment.md

 ---
 title: Using the React Native SDK with CodePush  – Distribution
-description: "How to use to the React Native SDK with CodePush"
+description: Distribution with React Native SDK and CodePush
 keywords: distribution
 author: king-of-spades
 ms.author: kegr